 Some types of allergies, including allergies to foods and insect stings, have the potential to trigger a severe reaction known as anaphylaxis.
 A life-threatening medical emergency, this reaction can cause you to go into shock.
 Signs and symptoms of anaphylaxis include:

 When to see a doctor

-You may want to see a doctor if you have symptoms you think may be caused by an allergy, especially if you notice something in your environment that seems to trigger your allergies.
+You might see a doctor if you have symptoms you think may be caused by an allergy, especially if you notice something that seems to trigger your allergies.
 If you have symptoms after starting a new medication, call the doctor who prescribed it right away.